hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 Your experience will differ browser by browser.
 We recommend, and will be demonstrating with, Google Chrome for the smoothest development experience.

-Firstly, you need to open them.
+Firstly, you need to open the developer tools.
 This varies by browser/OS but it is usually one of the following:

 - Press `F12` (Windows)
 - Press `cmd+alt+I` (Mac)